Orioles set homer mark in 8-7 win over Angels | New Country 923

 With the win, the Orioles moved within a victory Sunday of posting a four-game sweep of the Angels.
 The Orioles have not swept a series this season.

+“This is amazing,” Severino said.
+“There are a lot of young talented guys we have over here.
+We teach how to play baseball.
+Second half, they’ve looked much better than (the) first half.
+We’ll keep working and see what happens at the end of the year.”

 Baltimore almost had its chance at a sweep thwarted before one last Angels rally fell short.
-David Fletcher delivered an RBI single in the ninth inning for Los Angeles, but with the tying run at third base Mike Trout struck out and Justin Upton popped out against Baltimore right-hander Mychael Givens.
+David Fletcher delivered an RBI single in the ninth inning for Los Angeles, before Trout struck out and Upton popped out.
+Fletcher had his first career four-hit game.

 The Angels put on their own long-ball display.
-Mike Trout, Shohei Ohtani and Albert Pujols all hit homer.
+Trout, Shohei Ohtani and Albert Pujols all hit homers.

-Pujols set an individual home-run milestone.
-He hit his 100th career home run at Angel Stadium.
-He also has 100 at Busch Stadium in St. Louis and became the 12th player in major league history with 100 home runs at two ballparks.
-He is also just the third to do it in an American League and National League ballpark, joining Mark McGwire and Frank Robinson.

 Villar’s home run in the sixth inning, his 13th of the season, gave the Orioles a 6-5 lead.
 But Pujols countered with a home run in the bottom of the sixth, barely clearing the short wall in the right-field corner.
 It was Pujols’ 16th of the season.